World Champion adds DHI Cup to tally

 Having tried to stay with Rheinard in the early part of the race Leino was on the limit making a number of mistakes which allowed Groskamp to take up second in the running order while the No.2 car broke clear up front.
 It was now a three car battle for second with Corally driver Marc Fisher in the mix.
 Leino had the faster car but couldn’t find a way past his former Dutch team-mate and half way into the race made a rather forceful move at the chicane pushing the Tamiya driver out of his way.
 Let away with just a warning for the incident by the race director afterwards Groskamp was clearly annoyed that no penalty was given for the move which cost him a possible podium finish as he crossed the finish line in sixth.
 Taking his second Top 3 finish of the day Fisher was very happy with the debut of the new Corally RDX Phi 2 which claimed fourth overall.

 So the curtain has closed on the ninth running of this superbly presented indoor event that once again is a credit to Kim Bendiksen and his team.
-2010 will mark the 10th Anniversary of the event and already the organisers are working on plans to mark the big occassion.
+2010 will mark the 10th Anniversary of the event and already the organisers are working on plans to mark the big occasion.
 We look forward to returning to Denmark next January to bring you coverage of what is sure to be another great DHI Cup.

 Modified A-main Leg 3 results